Reward Learning through Ranking Mean Squared Error: Ranked Return Regression for RL -- R4

-For the online feedback experiments, we implement several strategies to use teacher feedback more effectively.
-First, we apply a dynamic feedback schedule that collects feedback more frequently at the start of training and gradually reduces the feedback frequency as training progresses.
-Next, to determine which trajectory segments to sample, we maintain a dataset of the most recent 50 trajectories and apply a stratified sampling approach.
-We select a fraction from high-predicted-return trajectories and the remainder from lower-predicted-return ones.
-For each selected trajectory, we extract a sub-trajectory of fixed length, choosing either a random segment or the segment with the highest predicted return with equal probability.
+For the online feedback experiments, we implement three strategies to use human feedback more effectively.
+First, we apply a \emph{dynamic feedback schedule} that collects feedback more frequently at the start of training and gradually reduces the feedback frequency as training progresses.
+Next, to determine which trajectory segments to sample, we use a \emph{stratified sampling approach}.
+Specifically, we maintain a dataset of the $50$ most recent trajectories and select a fraction from high-predicted-return trajectories, with the remainder drawn from lower-predicted-return ones.
+For each selected trajectory, we extract a sub-trajectory of fixed length by choosing either a random segment or the segment with the highest predicted return, each with equal probability.
 This heuristic aims to balance exploration of diverse trajectories with attention to promising ones.
 Further details about the preference collection schedule and the sampling strategy are provided in Appendix \ref{sec:onlineImpDetails}.
 We test the impact of these strategies on learning progress in Section \ref{sec:ablations}.

-Moreover, in R4, we use dynamic rating classes to better accommodate how teachers might provide feedback.
-Early in training, when the agent produces mostly low-quality behavior, we use finer-grained bins to distinguish poor trajectories, allowing teachers to provide more informative feedback.
+Moreover, in R4, we use \emph{dynamic rating classes} to better accommodate how humans might provide feedback.
+Early in training, when the agent produces mostly low-quality behavior, we use finer-grained bins to distinguish poor trajectories, allowing humans to provide more informative feedback.
 As higher-quality trajectories emerge, these bins are merged into a single ``low quality'' class, and when a trajectory’s return falls outside the current range, a new class is introduced.
 Both of these behaviors reflect the concepts of response shift and recalibration, where humans adjust their internal standards over time \citep{response_shift, response_shift2}.